When we say a couple, we always picture two individuals who are deeply in love with each other and are in a committed relationship.

 There are various situations and sub-categories under it.
 Once you’ve decided with the kind of open relationship you’re going to have, and have defined sexual and emotional boundaries, it’s time you define some other aspects as well.

-Setting up these boundaries will help you to keep things sorted and clear.
+Setting up these boundaries will help you to keep things sorted and clear and is an important open relationship rule.

 6. Opening up about open relationship